Medications

 Additional treatment options for IBS

-Medication can be helpful in treating some of the symptoms from IBS.
-Many patients with IBS find they need to try several different treatment options before finding the approach or combination of approaches that work best to manage their symptoms.
+Medicine can help treat some of the symptoms of IBS.
+Many people with IBS find they need to try several different treatment options before finding the approach or combination of approaches that work best to manage their symptoms.
 This trial-and-error process can be frustrating.
 It may be comforting to know there are several options available.
-It is important to note that some medications are no longer approved for IBS.
-In addition to medication, patients can try a variety of lifestyle approaches, such as making dietary changes, adding exercise, managing stress, or getting counseling.
-Some patients have also gotten relief from using complementary or alternative therapies.